NabilNYMansour/gpujs-random-color-matrix/README.md

 # GPU.JS Random Color Matrix

 A tiny Vite + React + TypeScript demo that uses gpu.js to generate random colors on the GPU and renders it in a React component.
+This [video](https://www.youtube.com/watch?v=B7SE15mzsVs) goes through the code in more details

 ## Quick start